paolafer/ICARO/doc/contributing.rst

 You will enjoy and learn to understand git much more if you use magit (and besides, *it's free*)

-[If you use Mac OS or Windows and want to pay for a commercial product, While https://www.git-tower.com/ seems a reasonable alternative.
+[If you use Mac OS or Windows and want to pay for a commercial product, https://www.git-tower.com/ seems a reasonable alternative.
 Otherwise, Just use magit.]

 To make the magit experience even better, use